carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

     (included as part of the standard library).
 *   [Pipenv](https://docs.pipenv.org/en/latest/) is a package and environment manager for Python packages only and targets general Python community.
-*   [Packrat](https://rstudio.github.io/packrat/) is a package and environment mangager for R packages only.
+*   [Packrat](https://rstudio.github.io/packrat/) is a package and environment managager for R packages only.

 **Any R users who feel that I have missed an important R specific tool please let me know!**

 ### Conda and pip can be used together (if necessary!)

-Conda and pip can also be used together: one can use `conda` to install a specific verion of `pip` and then use that version of `pip` to install third-party Python packages not directly available via `conda`.
+Conda and pip can also be used together: one can use `conda` to install a specific version of `pip` and then use that version of `pip` to install third-party Python packages not directly available via `conda`.
 You will see some examples of how to do this in future episodes.

 > ## Stop installing TensorFlow using `pip` for performance sake!
 >